Latent Diffusion

 Conductor: Friederike Scheunchen

 Alvaro Carlevaro composed ‘small musical frescoes’ for Ascolta’s chamber musicians, in which he draws on various dance styles that have influenced immigrants to the Río de la Plata.
 Bernhard Gander’s Sludgelines are ‘sluggish, muddy, sloppy and mostly deep-sounding lines that have been transformed into sound, slowly and sluggishly meandering through the sonic underground to ultimately become purified and clarified melodies.’
 Aida Shirazi also sticks to analogue sound in her new work.
-Things become completely digital at the end with Malte Giesen, who uses AI to generate music through diffusion from white noise.
+Things become completely digital with Malte Giesen, who uses AI to generate music through diffusion from white noise.

 *Funded by the Ministry of Science, Research and the Arts of Baden-Württemberg